-For the last 25 years Rob Wilson has explored the Pagan heritage of Britain.
-Expressing his deep, raw, rich, vital Pagan spirituality through Druidry, Wildcrafter, Folk Herbalist and Bone Singer.
-For Rob being a modern day Druid is about building and deepening our sacred spirit/soul connections to nature; the nature within us and without us.
+For the last 25 years, Rob Wilson has explored the Pagan heritage of Britain.
+Expressing his deep, raw, rich, vital Pagan spirituality mainly through Druidry.
+For Rob being a modern day Druid is about building and deepening our sacred spirit/soul connections to nature, the nature within us and without us.
 Finding the freedom to allow our soul to sing its story without fear and inhibition.
 To know the spirit of tree, stone and bones of our ancestors it to take the responsibility of being a priest of nature.
 Rob shares this wisdom and helps others to express their spirituality creatively, wildly, deeply, all rooted in this sacred land.
-Being exposed to teachers of various Pagan traditions, Rob has grown and matured through Druidry that he says ‘allows me to live in the mad, intolerant, materialistic 21st century’.
-Professionally his degree in Geography and Environmental Studies and Psychology has led him to be involved in Environment Education for the young and old, and community outreach work.
+Being exposed to teachers of various Pagan traditions such as Druidry, Witchcraft, Shamanism and Spiritualism, Rob has grown and matured through his spirituality that he says ‘allows me to live in the mad, intolerant, materialistic 21st century’.
+Professionally his degree in Geography and Environmental Studies and Psychology has led him to be involved in Environmental Education for the young and old, and community outreach work.
+Today Rob is a member of the Pagan Federation, Order of Bards, Ovates and Druids and The Druid Network, and lives in the Lake District National Park in the UK.

-Not long after moving to Kent from East London, he took up the challenge to volunteer as the Pagan Federation’s regional coordinator for Kent.
+He then took up the challenge to volunteer as the Pagan Federation’s regional coordinator for Kent.
 He established the reweaving of the Pagan community of Kent, offering open rituals, rites of passage, talks, walks and pub moot visits.
 After a few years as regional coordinator, Rob decided that the time was right to pour his energies; time and commitment into forming a Grove, and resigned from his duties with the Pagan Federation.
 This Grove was to be founded on the principles and ethos of the earthy, raw, vital Animism he worked with on a solitary basis.
 The North West Kent Grove was born and affiliated to the British Druid Order.
 At the same time, his love for sharing and deeply exploring this path lead him to form Woodspirit, offering outdoor workshops, walks and talks.
-During this time Rob worked with The Druid Network as Liaison coordinator and assisted with the running of the Order of the Yew.
+During this time, Rob worked with The Druid Network as Liaison coordinator and assisted with the running of the Order of the Yew.
+Outside of this pubic glare, he was still a practising member of a closed coven, however after five years, due to the member’s personal circumstances the coven was disbanded in 2002.

 In early 2009 Rob met his partner Iain, by July of that year their union was blessed at Druid Camp in a simple ceremony.
 By December 2011 they had a Civil Ceremony at Maidstone and then a Handfasting in the woods of their home.
-Iain supports Rob’s work as his partner, providing a lot of practical help with his work through Woodspirit and the many groups/workshops and events they now run together.
+Iain supports Rob’s work as his partner, providing much practical help with his work through Woodspirit and the many groups/workshops and events they ran together.

 In February 2019 Rob & Iain moved to the Lake District National Park after Rob took up a new role at the University of Cumbria, Ambleside Campus.
-Roharns Grove continues in another guise now and the Kent Gorsedd continues with the team of folk who assisted Rob in leading the ceremonies.
+In 2020 Rob is working continuously to develop his new relationship with the wild lands of Cumbria, working mainly a solitary path, yet still offering his services to the community.

 Rob is often invited to run workshops or give talks for various festivals, conferences and local moots:-